renatosis/terraform_eks_nodes_latency_prom/problems.md

 In order to fix I had to see what was the version supported for apps: kubectl api-versions | grep apps apps/v1

+Somehow the terraform kubernetes autocomplete wasnt working anymore, so I noticed that by removing this folder pn macos ~/Library/Application\ Support/Code/ make it work